University of Southampton

 The list above is by no means exhaustive.

-If the University computer is compromised as a result of administrative effort on your part, iSolutions will need to reset and rebuild it.
+If the University-owned computer is compromised as a result of administrative effort on your part, iSolutions will need to reset and rebuild it.
 Any data that is not part of the computer build or in University-supported folders will be lost.

 How to download software from the university Software Center